beingcooper/BigBasketSlots/README.md

 1. Replace auth_token and account_sid in whatsapp.py from Step 1.
 2. Replace your mobile number in whatsapp.py.
-3. Run the folowing command in command prompt
+3. Run the folowing test command in command prompt to test whatsapp integration:
 > python whatsapp.py
 4. If all goes well, you should receive a "Hello World" message on your whatsapp from the number you saved in Step 1.
-5. Run the folowing command in command prompt
+5. Run the folowing command in command prompt to start the program:
 > python bigBasketSlots.py

 ## Flow